 Sparkling Science research programme

 Sparkling Science is a research programme launched by the Federal Ministry of Education, Science and Research (BMBWF) in 2007.
 It funds projects in which scientists work side by side with pupils on actual state-of-the-art projects, researching such topics as how urban trees impact climate change or co-designing an exhibition about European slavery.
 So far, more than 102,000 individuals from 200 research institutions and nearly 530 schools have taken part in the 299 research projects.
-The programme is run by the Austrian Exchange Service (OeAD) and received 34.7 million euros in funding.
+The programme is run by the Agency for Education and Internationalisation (OeAD) and received 34.7 million euros in funding.

 Other collaborations between science, schools and society